-Tony has lived in the north-eastern suburbs of Adelaide since early childhood, attending Pooraka Primary School and Enfield High School.
+Tony has lived in the north-eastern suburbs since childhood, attending Pooraka Primary School and Enfield High, before beginning his journey in the workforce with the ANZ Bank in 1969 for seven years.

-From 1997 to 2007 Tony was Mayor of Salisbury.
-Under his leadership, the City of Salisbury became a world leader in environmental and water management.
+During this 30-year leadership of Council, the City of Salisbury became a world leader in environmental and water management.